-Entertainment: Over 1,800 hours of entertainment choices are available for on-demand viewing.
-Watch the latest movie, TV shows and news or just sit back and relax while listening to the huge music collection.
-For those who bring their own entertainment on board, your seat will offer USB power connections to allow for continued use of personal devices.
+Entertainment: Over 1,800 hours of entertainment choices are available for on-demand viewing via an 11-inch HD touchscreen.
+Watch the latest movies, TV shows and news or just sit back and relax while listening to the huge music collection with premium headphones.
+For those who bring their own entertainment onboard, seats offer USB connections and in-seat power to allow for continued use of personal devices.

 Food and Beverage: Fresh, New Zealand-inspired meal options are available in Premium Economy and matched with the finest New Zealand wines.
 Snacks in-between meals are also available and can be ordered directly from the seat-back touchscreen.

 As part of your Premium Economy experience you'll also enjoy priority check-in and boarding, and recieve increased luggage allowance.

 The Business Premier cabin features a wide signature chalk coloured leather seat which flips over to create a 6 foot 7.5 inches fully flat bed, all with direct aisle access and memory foam mattress, duvet and two full size pillows.